What exactly is pricing optimization? Price optimization is the method of determining the best price or set of prices for your business offerings.

 Prerequisites for Price Optimization with Machine Learning

 As much as we’d like to imagine that machine learning algorithms will solve our pricing problems on their own, success wholly depends on cooperation with data scientists and business professionals.

 This may include information from your competitors, stock market, and even the National Weather Service.
 What matters is the complexity of customer psychology, meaning that it’s nearly impossible to conduct reliable price optimization without some external data sources for context.

 As mentioned above, a model is only as good as the data you give it, so having free access to quality data from all parts of an organization is paramount for the pricing process.

 These data professionals will need help translating business KPIs into algorithm parameter, and the business professionals will need help analyzing the data which comes out.
 It’s a symbiotic relationship which is just as important as the quality of the technology you’re using.

-Tackle Price Optimization with Software from RapidMiner
+Tackling Price Optimization with RapidMiner

 Are you ready to take on machine learning and start impacting your business?
 Data science platforms like RapidMiner can help jumpstart your project.

 Built for analytics teams, RapidMiner unifies the entire data science lifecycle from data prep to machine learning to predictive model deployment.
-30,000+ organizations use RapidMiner to drive revenue, reduce costs, and avoid risks.
+40,000+ organizations use RapidMiner to drive revenue, reduce costs, and avoid risks.